-Croquet relies on touch, accuracy and tactics rather than speed and strength, so it’s playable by anyone of any age on equal terms.
-Of the several different versions of croquet, there are two main forms played in the UK: Association Croquet and Golf Croquet.
+All Croquet relies on touch, accuracy and tactics rather than speed and strength, so it’s playable by anyone of any age on equal terms.
+There are several different forms of croquet, but the two main ones played in the UK are Golf Croquet and Association Croquet.

-These two versions use exactly the same equipment, and many people enjoy playing both forms.
-Golf Croquet is characterised by accurate ball placement and straight hitting, so has much in common with golf.
-Association Croquet allows bonus shots and break making in a manner similar to snooker or pool.
-Both games reward strategic planning, and each has a handicap system.
+The two games use the same equipment, and many people enjoy playing each.
+Golf Croquet is a game of accurate ball placement and straight hitting, so has much in common with golf.
+Association Croquet allows bonus shots, and is similar to snooker or pool.
+Both games reward strategic planning, and include a handicap system.
 This allows a smart player the chance to outfox an opponent, no matter what their level of physical expertise.